 - Analyze your marketing and sales (double down on what works)…

 Success rarely happens overnight.
 The most successful course creators we work with see their success rise over time.
 Their successful launch may bring a spike in traffic, sales, and revenue, yet it’s the money a course brings in over 12 months… 18 months… 30 months that makes the real difference.

 This does not happen unless you take charge of the process.

 Evaluate your successes, failure, and everything else in between.

-New Product Introduction Best Practices to Save You Time and Money
+New Product Introduction Best Practices

 You now know the New Product Introduction Process to go through to give your great new idea the best chance of success.
 No matter what your product is and what industry you may be in, this process remains the same.

 It helps keep you on track at all times, guiding you in the right direction.

 To further help you make the “right” decisions along the way, here are a few more New Product Introduction Best Practices you can follow.
 Whether you’re creating an online course or not, these best practices help you stand out from the crowd.

 Whatever your course, product, or service, it’s important it has something unique to offer.